JDnikolo/intelliQ/README.md

 ## Component Descriptions

-You can find detailed descriptions of each component on their respective folders:
+You can find detailed descriptions of each component in their respective folders:

 ### [api-backend](https://github.com/ntua/SoftEng22-12/tree/main/api-backend#readme)
 The service's REST API backend.